Producible/MinRAGServer/README.md

 <img width="600" alt="image_2023-11-29_16-47-06" src="https://github.com/greatwhiz/MinFileServer/assets/35230556/b4f21a43-5d78-4420-84ca-e1cfa0e8982c">

-And strongly recommend using the Chrome extension ChatGPT Helper together to level up productivity. https://chromewebstore.google.com/detail/chatgpt-helper/pjaiffleeblodclagbgflpnmighceibl?hl=en
+And strongly recommend using the Chrome extension ChatGPT Helper together to increase productivity. https://chromewebstore.google.com/detail/chatgpt-helper/pjaiffleeblodclagbgflpnmighceibl?hl=en

 ## Features
 - Display a list of projects configured in JSON files.
 - Navigate through directories and subdirectories of a project.
+- View the whole structure in a new window.
+- View all file contents in a new window.
 - View file contents in a new window.
+- Copy the structure URL and the structure content URL to the clipboard to paste in ChatGPT
 - Copy file URLs and info to the clipboard to paste in ChatGPT
 - Configure visibility settings such as showing/hiding hidden files, timestamping URLs, and filtering files and folders based on extensions or names.
 - Customize appearance through CSS and JavaScript.